musawiraltaf/xonix-sfml-game/README.md

 This project uses **Arial Black** (`ariblk.ttf`) for parts of the UI.

-The font file is **not included** in this repository.
+Due to licensing constraints, the font file is **not included** in this repository.
 Before running the game, place a valid local copy of `ariblk.ttf` in the project root, or update the font-loading path in the source code to use another font available on your system.

-This keeps the public repository clean and avoids redistributing the font file.

 ## Runtime data files